PfGAnalytics/Wellbeing-Dashboard/README.md

 ### Link with Data Portal
 - Dashboard will automatically update when new data is uploaded to the data portal (provided it is named the same)
-- Add something here for guidance if an indicator changes?
+- If an indicator is added or changes this will need to be updated in the `domains_data.js` script.

-### Update the dashboard with any necessary changes :chart_with_upwards_trend:
+### Update the dashboard with any commentary on trends :chart_with_upwards_trend:
-These may be things such as:
-- Updating text or definitions/information boxes
-- Adding/removing charts or sections
-- Replacing images
+Commentary on indicator trends should be added to the `domains_data.js` script.

 ### Testing phase :mortar_board:
 When modifications have been made (new data or otherwise), carry out a systematic testing of content: